thi-ng/umbrella-docs-temp/geom-api.samplingopts.num.md

 ## SamplingOpts.num property

 Number of points to sample &amp; return.
-Defaults to the implementing type's `DEFAULT_RES` if neither this nor `theta` option is given.
+Defaults to the implementing type's default samples if neither this nor `theta` option is given.

 <b>Signature:</b>